Lifting automorphisms along abelian regular coverings of graphs: Introduction

-Given a spanning tree $T$ of $\Gamma$, each edge $e\in E(\Gamma)-E(T)$ is called cotree.
-A voltage assignment $\phi$ is called $T$-reduced if the voltage associated to each tree arc is the identity.
-It was shown in \cite{Voltage} that every regular covering of $\Gamma$ is isomorphic to a derived graph from a $T$-reduced voltage assignment with respect to an arbitrary tree $T$.
+Given a spanning tree $T$ of $\Gamma$, a \emph{cotree} edge is one not belonging to $T$.
+A voltage assignment $\phi$ is called \emph{$T$-reduced} if the voltage associated to each tree arc is the identity.
+It was shown in \cite{Voltage} that every regular covering of $\Gamma$ is isomorphic to a derived graph arising from a $T$-reduced voltage assignment with respect to an arbitrary spanning tree $T$.
 The voltage assignment $\phi$ naturally extends to walks in $\Gamma$.
 For any walk $W$, let $\phi(W)$ denote the voltage of $W$.